idiro/depman-maven-plugin/README.md

 # depman-maven-plugin
 Maven plugin for linking the jar with the compiled dependencies instead of the default one.

-This project have been build as a work-around for a dependency issue related to maven.
+This project have been built as a work-around for a dependency issue related to maven.
 If somebody knows a better method, I would be the first one interested.

 Problem